jaii041715/jacked/README.md

 # Getting Started 🚀

 ## Run the CLI tool 🏁
-Once you've successfully installed the Jacked and wanted to scan an image.
-On your terminal:
+Once you've successfully installed the Jacked and wanted to scan an image, on your terminal:
 ```
 jacked -i <image>
 ```